Thank you for visiting the Ubuntu family initiative platform,

 Africa :

-Wildlife Conservation - December 2019
+December 2019

-A gift that keeps on giving is an elephant adoption, where donations go towards helping to hand-raise orphan baby elephants, so that they can return to the wild when they are grown.
 As the Ubuntu Family Initiative we have chosen to adopt two orphan elephants through the Sheldrick Wildlife Trust, named Roho and Kinyei, both less than a year old and thriving in the care of the SWT’s Nairobi Nursery.